CV & Research Gate.

 - Quelccaya in 1998 and 2010 (NASA)

-This study asks a simple question: What is the state of glaciers in Venezuela today?
+This study asked a simple question: What is the state of glaciers in Venezuela today?
 The answer is not as obvious as it seems – the glaciers in Venezuela have been literally forgotten in terms of scientific research since the early 1990s.
 The answer is provided in this project through an extensive compilation of the available scientific literature, maps, and historical photographs that document the recession of glaciers in Venezuela since the start of the 20th century.
-Climate data analysis and glacier mapping in 2009 and 2011 provide the modern context.
-Collaborators: Dr. Maximilliano Bezada (UPEL Caracas), Dr. Nathan Stansell (Nth.
-Illinois Univ.)
+Climate data analysis and glacier mapping in 2009 and 2011 provide the modern context and the study was published as Braun and Bezada (2013).

 - Landsat 8 Scene (6 January 2015)

 My research in the Canadian High Arctic focused on the mass balance of glaciers, ice caps, and ice shelves.
-The Arctic, in general, is a particular sensitive area with respect to climate change and Arctic glaciers are currently experiencing dramatic mass losses.
-Specifically, I was (and still am!) interested in the processes affecting the ice shelves and ice rises found along the northern coast of Ellesmere Island and the mechanisms responsible for their recent collapses.
+Specifically, I am interested (a) in the processes affecting the ice shelves and ice rises along the northern coast of Ellesmere Island and the mechanisms responsible for their recent collapses and (b) the processes involved in the formation and disappearance of the small Hazen Plateau ice caps.

 - More information on my old project website!